 The solitude and contemplative silence are about self-denial and dying to your will and plans.
 Silence is an invitation for the presence of God to occupy and reside in our hearts and mind.
 Silence intentionally works at dethroning the thoughts of the fallen self and flesh by continually releasing and letting go of them.

 For me, it was the passageway where I could listen to God.
 I worked at displacing every intrusive thought that was opposed to His will.
 In the silence, my contemplative mind practices the awareness of the resurrected Christ living in me.
 The prayer of my heart seeks to live moment by moment in obedience to the will of the Father.
 Solitude is more than a place.
 It is a sacred space for the spirit of God and man to dwell joined heart to heart.
-Solitude and contemplative silence is the journey of the soul into an eternal destination with the Divine.
+Solitude and contemplative silence are the journeys of the soul into an eternal destination with the Divine.

 It is essential to understand that our rational reason and thinking do not perceive the contemplative mind and solitude.
 It is a gift of God where His life invades our lives, and we find out we live in union with the eternal One of the universe as we exchange our experience for His Life.
 The practice of solitude and contemplative prayer (The Goal of Contemplative Prayer) is life-transforming.